lucas-streanga/Processor-Project/README.md

   - Print content of up to 4 registers.
 - 11: PRNM
   - Print value at memory address.
+- 12: BRN
+  - Branch to a PC-relative address
+- 13: BRNL
+  - Save the current state of the PC to the link register (R13) and branch to a PC relative address
 - 255: END
    - End execution.

 ## Registers
 The processor has 16 register available to the user, R0 - R15.
+R13 is the
+linking register, which is used to store the current execution place when doing branches.
 R14 is the program counter and can be edited for loops, and R15 is the stack pointer which can be used to read data from memory.
 The processor also has another register not accessible, the IR or instruction register.
 This hold the current instruction in execution.

 ## Processor Pipeline
 The processor pipeline is broken into three stages, **fetch**, **decode**, and **execute**.
 The fetch command grabs the instruction from memory using the PC.
-The decode step decodes the instruction into its individual parts, and the exeucte command runs the instruction.
+The decode step decodes the instruction into its individual parts, and the execute command runs the instruction.
 The PC is incremented by 4 bytes after each fetch.

 ## Processor Flags
 The processor includes 4 flags, Z (zero), N (negative), O (overflow), and C (carryover).
 The flags are only set after execution of instruction if the S bit is set to 1 in the instruction.